HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

    - Type: int
    - Description: Course-ID chosen.
 Stored as int(10) in the database

-- Parameter: remove_student
+- Parameter: uid
-   - Type: ?
+   - Type: int
-   - Description: The author’s own userid so she doesn’t appear in the list.
-Stored as ? in the database
+   - Description: The user ID.
+Stored as int(10) in the database

 - Parameter: versid
    - Type: String